-Rutgers IC CAE Summer 2021 Research Fellowship Program with the Miller Center for Community Protection and Resilience – Pandemic Task Force
+Rutgers IC CAE Research Fellowship Program with the Miller Center for Community Protection and Resilience – Pandemic Task Force

-The Rutgers Center for Critical Intelligence Studies, a federally designated Intelligence Community Center for Academic Excellence (IC CAE), has partnered with the Miller Center for Community Protection and Resilience to develop virtual research fellowships for students from Rutgers University, Borough of Manhattan Community College, City College of New York, New Jersey City University, and other IC CAE universities.
+The Rutgers Center for Critical Intelligence Studies, a federally designated Intelligence Community Center for Academic Excellence (IC CAE), has partnered with the Miller Center for Community Protection and Resilience to develop virtual research fellowships for all students from current or legacy IC CAE schools.

-Students will provide approximately 15 hours of research assistance per week on a project that will take place remotely for the duration of the fellowship: June 1, 2021-August 18, 2021.
+Students will provide approximately 15 hours of research assistance per week on a project that will take place remotely for the duration of the fellowship.

 IC CAE Research Fellows must be United States Citizens.
-In order to participate, students must enroll in a 3-credit course at their respective institutions for the summer 2021 semester.
+In order to participate, students must enroll in a 3-credit independent study or internship course at their respective institutions for the spring 2022 semester.
 Students from all academic disciplines with a minimum 3.0 GPA are invited to apply.

 Selected students will serve on a research project team that will work to execute in real time an ongoing strategic assessment of the US response to the COVID-19 pandemic at the federal and state level to identify evidence-based policy decisions that would, if implemented, reverse the current course of the virus.